mrkev/iroh/src/README.md

 All scripts that mine/generate the information Iroh servers are here.
 Here's a map of who feeds who as of now:

-### This is how it will look in the future, just wanted to write the readme now lol.

 ```
  /               | /data    +---------------+
                  |          | calendar_hall |